openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

             these files needs to be installed/copied where the the executable is.

-- oic_svr_db_server_mvjustworks.dat
-    - copy from iotivity-1.3.1\resource\csdk\security\provisioning
-    - security: just works
-    - used in CTT testing (e.g. it can on-board the device!), and CTT can talk to the device.
 - PICS.json
     - pics for CTT testing
     - security: just works.